RaspberryPiFoundation/scratch-curriculum/pl-PL/Semestr 2/Memory/Memory.md

 	![screenshot](colour-list-blocks.png)

-+ Add this code to your character, to add a random number to your list (and show the correct costume) 5 times:
 + Dodaj ten skrypt do twojej postaci, aby dodać losową liczbę do listy (i aby pokazać odpowiedni kostium) 5 razy:

 	```blocks